abstractfactory/rfc/spec/spec10.md

 om.write(path, '/secretOfLife, 'coconut')
 om.write(path, '/secretOfLite', 47)
 # This overwrites the 'secretOfLite.string' on disk
-# with 'secretOfLife.int', just like it would in any programming language
+# with 'secretOfLife.int', just like it would in a
+# dynamic programming language, like Python.
 ```

 The same MAY apply to groups as well.